 The academic progress of students will be communicated to parents by phone calls, mail, and e-mail as necessary to ensure that parents are informed when any concerns arise.
 Guidance Counselors will provide community resources on parenting topics.

 3) MATERIALS AND TRAINING:

 Booker T. will provide materials and training, to help parents work with their children to improve achievement.
 Teachers will provide parents with relevant web pages/sites that contain all pertinent information.
-Weekly PTSA emails, School Connects and School Messenger telephone messaging systems, Facebook, Twitter, Remind Me, Group Me, and the School Way app text messages will be utilized to inform parents of the issuing dates for progress rep01is, semester report cards and other pertinent information.
+Weekly PTSA emails, School Connects and School Messenger messaging systems, Facebook, Twitter, Remind Me, Group Me, and the School Way app text messages will be utilized to inform parents of the issuing dates for progress reports, semester report cards and other pertinent information.
 Parents and teachers will also utilize the Power School App/log-in to monitor daily classroom assignments and homework.
 Students and parents can also use the digital on-line classroom platform Canvas to check for daily and weekly assignments and to gain a better understanding of assignments that students have submitted for grading.

 4) EDUCATE EDUCATORS:

 Booker T. will, with the assistance of the district and parents, educate its faculty, staff members, and administrators, in how to reach out to, communicate with, and work with parents as equal partners, in the value and utility of contributions of parents, and in how to implement and coordinate parent programs and build ties between parents and schools by providing professional development opportunities for faculty and staff members to strengthen and enhance the “teacher/parent” relationship.
 Further, in conjunction with our PTSA, Booker T. will also house items for parents to utilize as resources in the library, the main office, and the counseling center will house informational fliers, information about college, and community resource information to provide parents with the tools necessary to help develop successful students.